 - Loss of "dependent child" status under the plan rules.
-Under the Patient Protection and Affordable Care Act, plans that offer coverage to children on their parents’ plan must make coverage available until the adult child reaches the age of 26.
+Under the Affordable Care Act, plans that offer coverage to children on their parents’ plan must make coverage available until the adult child reaches the age of 26.

 Under COBRA, group health plans must provide covered employees and their families with specific notices explaining their COBRA rights.
 Plans must also have rules for how COBRA continuation coverage is offered, how qualified beneficiaries may elect continuation coverage, and when it can be terminated.

 Summary Plan Description - The COBRA rights provided under the plan, like other important plan information, must be described in the plan's Summary Plan Description (SPD).
 The SPD is a written document that gives important information about the plan, including what benefits are available under the plan, the rights of participants and beneficiaries under the plan, and how the plan works.
 ERISA requires group health plans to give each participant an SPD within 90 days after he or she first becomes a participant in a plan (or within 120 days after the plan is first subject to the reporting and disclosure provisions of ERISA).
 In addition, if there are material changes to the plan, the plan must give participants a Summary of Material Modifications (SMM) not later than 210 days after the end of the plan year in which the changes become effective.
 If the change is a material reduction in covered services or benefits, the SMM must be furnished not later than 60 days after the reduction is adopted.
 A participant or beneficiary covered under the plan may request a copy of the SPD and any SMMs (as well as any other plan documents), which must be provided within 30 days of a written request.